 Blood pressure drugs, also known as anti-hypertensive agents, are used to regulate the pressure of your blood.
-These drugs are certainly helpful to reverse hypertension and as a result reduce the risk of heart failure, heart stroke, kidney failure and numerous heart troubles.
+These drugs are certainly helpful to reverse hypertension.
+As a result they reduce the risk of heart failure, heart stroke, kidney failure and numerous heart troubles.

-Here we will review some of the most common classes of these medications, how to choose among them and how to cope with their potential side effects.
+Below we'll review some of the most common list of high blood pressure medications.
+Learn how your doctor choose among them; and become familiar with their potential side effects.

-Diuretics and Thiazide Diuretics: These help you get rid of excessive sodium and water in your body and regulate your blood pressure.
-They are given with calcium channel blockers to individuals who are under fifty-five years of age.
-Some common diuretics are Metolazone, Chlorthalidone and Acetazolamide.
+• Diuretics and Thiazide Diuretics: These pills are most often referred to as water pills.
+They help rid the body of excessive sodium and water, and regulate blood pressure.
+They are given sometimes with calcium channel blockers to individuals under fifty-five years of age.
+The most known diuretics are Metolazone, Chlorthalidone and Acetazolamide.

-Angiotensin Receptor Blockers: Recommended if you are older than fifty-five years of age.
-This help expand your arteries.
+• Angiotensin Receptor Blockers: Prescribed mostly to individuals older than fifty-five years of age.
+This helps in the expansion of arteries.
 Some ARBs are Candesartan, Telmisartan, Irbesartan and Losartan.

-Alpha Blockers: Usually given to individuals of any age group who have high blood pressure and for whom Diuretics or ARB do not help.
-Alpha Blockers prevent a hormone, Norepinephrine from tightening the walls of your blood vessels and help to make your blood pressure go down.
+• Alpha Blockers: Usually given to any age group of individuals who have high blood pressure and for whom Diuretics or ARB do not help.
+Alpha Blockers prevents a hormone, Norepinephrine from tightening the walls of your blood vessels.
+It helps in the reduction of lower blood pressure numbers.
 Most common Alpha Blockers are Doxazosin and Alfuzosin.

 Choosing Your Medication